 It is a good idea to have spare hardware readily available, especially for those parts most likely to fail, such as hard drives.

-In one organization, we had a guarantee with our major vendors, such as Dell, to deliver parts within a given time frame.
+In one organization, we had a guarantee with our major vendors to deliver parts within a given time frame.
 In such cases, it's important that your team members know who to contact, and have access to the necessary account numbers, associated logins and passwords, and any other information they need to ensure equipment is delivered in a timely manner.

 Monitor your systems for changes